michaelpatrickpurcell/Decibel/README.md

 as part of a resolution system, players make a _check_ which consists of three steps:

   1. Assemble a pool of twenty-sided dice;
-  2. Roll the dice and sort the resulting values from smallest to largest;
+  2. Roll the dice and sort the resulting values from largest to smallest;
   3. Compute the outcome of the check.

 The size of the dice pool depends on the action being attempted and any circumstances